 While the first act is oddly assembled and less-than-engaging, the subsequent two-thirds achieve a kind of gore-drenched ecstasy, providing a stunning showcase of death scenes that are easily the most graphic of any horror this year.
 Even by slasher standards, the body count here is remarkably high and people are disposed of with sickening ingenuity.
 It’s not enough for someone to get beheaded by a flying puppet with a miniature helicopter blade (each of the tiny villains has their own gimmick).
 No, it has to happen while he’s urinating, so his severed head can plop into the toilet bowl and cause him to pee on it.

-Once the Nazi toys begin their brutal crusade, the film takes on an amusingly slapdash structure: Character is introduced, character is killed, another character is introduced, said character is then killed in spectacular fashion.
+Once the Nazi toys begin their brutal crusade, the film takes on an amusingly slapdash structure: Character is introduced, character is killed, another character is introduced, and abruptly killed in spectacular fashion.
 Repeat formula until a free-for-all massacre where the remaining attendees are swiftly butchered.
 The Littlest Reich is a movie with humble aspirations; it aims for nothing more than to shock you with progressively extreme violence and impressive effects, toward which the lion’s share of the budget and creative energy no doubt went.

 Puppet Master: The Littlest Reich isn’t going to set the world on fire with its lowbrow pleasures and amateur execution.
 It probably won’t appeal to anyone outside the Fangoria crowd (a magazine that played a hand in this film’s distribution), but it’s a welcome genre effort bereft of self-seriousness without being too coy about things.